-It’s been 32 months with no healing so we are at the “grasping at straws” stage.
-I am facing major surgery later this year to replace the existing rod entirely and undergo more bone grafting.
+It’s been 36 months with no healing so we are at the “grasping at straws” stage.
+I am facing major surgery, if it doesn’t heal soon, to replace the existing rod entirely and undergo more bone grafting.
 The first attempt at bone grafting just saw my bone disease dissolve the graft.
 My Surgeon & medical team couldn’t believe it.

 I am often asked how do I manage my pain?
 How do I sound so cheerful?
 Of course there is always the comment, “You don’t look sick, no one would ever know”

-Hmmmm…. they would at the moment I think if they could see me in the privacy of my study!
+Hmmmm…. they would at the moment I think if they could see me in the privacy of my home!

 So how am I managing my pain at the moment?
 Truthfully, not very well.
 It is the worst it’s ever been.

 I thought I’d share a look through my window into my average day in the hope that others may feel less alone:

 - Wake up around 6.30am , from a generally broken nights sleep

 - Take pills before I try and get out of bed